GOVERNOR ANDREW M. CUOMO

 Ensures a Just Transition to Clean Power.
 Spurring Growth of the Green Economy and Prioritizing Low- and Moderate-Income New Yorkers

 Invests $1.5 Billion in 20 Large-Scale Renewable Energy Projects Upstate.
-In addition up to $200 Million in Port Infrastructure to Make New York the Nation’s Offshore Wind Hub
+In addition up to $200 Million in Port Infrastructure.
+Moreover to Make New York the Nation’s Offshore Wind Hub

-Builds on Governor’s Environmental Record, Including Banning Fracking, Ending Coal Power, Unprecedented Investments in Renewable Energy and Establishing the U.S. Climate Alliance
+Builds as a result on Governor’s Environmental Record.
+For that’s Including Banning Fracking, Ending Coal Power and Unprecedented Investments.
+Consequently in Renewable Energy, Energy Storage and Establishing the U.S. Climate Alliance

 Video of Governor Cuomo Announcing the Proposal Here